Nigeria Customs Service Ranks: Everything You Need to Know

 COMPTROLLER-GENERAL OF CUSTOMS

-He also doubles as the Customs Service’s accounting officer and he serves on the Nigeria Customs Service Board as the Vice-Chairman.
-The Nigeria Customs Service Board is headed by the Finance Minister.
+He also serves as the Customs Service’s accounting officer and vice-chairman of the Nigeria Customs Service Board.
+The Finance Minister presides over the Nigeria Customs Service Board.

-The Comptroller-General has the legitimate approval to give out guidelines and issue instructions to custom officers as long as it aligns with the law of the land.
+The Comptroller-General has the legal authority to issue guidelines and instructions to customs officers as long as they are by the law of the land.

 1. DCG ED CHIKAN